DarrenCoughlan/Alexa-DominosCodes/README.md

 * BeautifulSoup - Used to parse html content in this project
 * urllib.request to open urls

+###TODO
-TODO -- Update the AWS lambda function code and publish skill for public download.
+Update the AWS lambda function code and publish skill for public download.